AmpleForthGold/AmpleForthGold/README.md

 2. The Midas Agent for AAU-PAXG-v2 is TBD.
 2. The Midas Agent for AAU-PMGT-v2 is TBD.
 2. The Midas Agent for AAU-AMPL-v2 is TBD.

+All Midas Agents are currently locked and cannot be used.
+They will be unlocked when final verification has occured and they have been formally announced.